colbyj/bride-of-frankensystem/docs/building/storing_custom_data.rst

 Calculated Export Fields
 -------------------------

 The admin panel's per-table CSV export gives you raw rows.
-Calculated export fields let you define per-participant aggregations alongside the table itself.
-Once defined, they appear as columns on the admin **Export** page (see :doc:`/building/monitoring_data`) and are accessible from Jinja2 templates.
+Calculated export fields let you define per-participant summary values — a trial count, a mean reaction time — computed from those rows.
+Once defined, they appear as columns on the admin **Export** page (see :doc:`/building/monitoring_data`) and are accessible from page templates.

 Add an ``"exports"`` block to the table's JSON file.
-Each entry in the array defines one set of fields using a SQL aggregate expression:
+Each entry in the array defines one set of fields, each computed by a summary (aggregate) function over the participant's rows:

 .. code-block:: json